thmsndk/Raft-InventoryTweaks/Readme.md

 - Sort inventory on middle click?
 - Auto craft broken items if you have the resources?
 - refill food items?
+- hold Q with drag and drop items on over
+- ctrl + q drop all items of same type

 # Ideas
 probably belongs in another mod